-Please use the buttons below to see more information on Ospreys and matches between Irish and Ospreys over the years.
+Please use the buttons below to see more information on Ospreys and matches between Exiles and Ospreys over the years.

 The hosts set the tone from the very first whistle and had the lead inside four minutes as quick hands from James Hook made space for Tommy Bowe to score in the corner.